John-Lin/ovs-cni/deployments/kubernetes/README.md

 }
 ```

-You might need to copy kubeconfig file from the kubernetes master node `/.kube/config` to all minion nodes.
+You might need to copy kubeconfig file from the kubernetes master node `/home/ubuntu/.kube/config` to all minion nodes.
+This could allow Multus works.

 ### Create a Custom Resource Definition (CRD) based Network objects